A grace that only makes salvation possible saves exactly no one. The dead do not use opportunities.

 Against the silence where prevenient grace should be, Scripture speaks loudly about a grace that is particular, efficacious, and irresistible.

 Jesus in John 6:44: "No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day."
-The Greek helkō means to drag, to compel — not to politely invite.
+The Greek helkō is the word for real pulling — a sword drawn from its sheath, nets hauled ashore, a man dragged before the magistrates — never for a suggestion.
 And the next verse seals it: "Everyone who has heard the Father and learned from him comes to me" (John 6:45).
 Not might come.
 Comes.
 Those drawn arrive.
 The grace accomplishes what it intends.

 If prevenient grace were true, the verse would read: "No one can come to me unless the Father first gives them prevenient grace and then leaves the final decision in their hands."
 But that is not what Jesus said.
 He said the Father draws, and those drawn come.
 One-to-one correspondence.
 No resistible middle ground.